ShreeSinghi/diffusion-blog/README.md

-# Exploring Stable Diffusion Models: A Deep Dive into Generative Image Models
+# A Deep Dive into Stable Diffusion Models

 ![diffusion](image-5.png)
 ---